 What about entering special characters, like ñ or ö?

 The search engine does not require foreign language words to contain accented symbols, but you may enter them if you want to.
 For example, searching on "Albert Szent-Györgyi" and "Albert Szent-Gyorgyi" will both return the same results from the Profiles in Science site.

 What if this FAQ doesn't answer my question?

-If the Search Help does not answer your questions, contact HMD Reference and we will do our best to assist you.
+If the Search Help does not answer your questions, contact NLM Customer Support and we will do our best to assist you.